IgnisDa/habitrac/CONTRIBUTING.md

 ## Making commits to the repository

-To make it easier for you to make [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), we use [Gitzer](https://github.com/IgnisDa/Gitzer) to make our commits (_DISCLAIMER_: I am the author of this tool).
+To make it easier to make [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), we use [Gitzer](https://github.com/IgnisDa/Gitzer) to make our commits (_DISCLAIMER_: I am the author of this tool).